 2. Packet Loss: When a network is congested, packets of data may be lost or dropped, leading to errors in data transfer and even application crashes.

-3. High Latency: Network congestion can cause high latency or lag, which can be especially noticeable in online gaming or video conferencing.
+3. High Latency: Network congestion can cause high latency or lag, which can be especially noticeable in online gaming, video conferencing or VoIP (VoIP latency).

 4. Connection Timeouts: If a network is congested, connections may time out or fail to establish, preventing users from accessing the network or particular applications.